Additivemenu/spoonlee1/fullStack/javaCore/chap5/readme.md

 Exercise: Write suitable toString functions for HourlyEmployee and Employee.

 ### e.g.2
-Because of late binding, a method can be written in a base class to perform a task, even if portions of that task aren't yet defined.
+Because of late binding, a method can be written in a base class to perform a task, even if portions of that task aren't yet defined (有点像abstract class).

 For an example, the relationship between a base class called Sale and its derived class DiscountSale will be examined.
 Consider the following two classes: